Morice Blackwell Jr.: Professional career

-After going undrafted in the 2025 NFL draft, Blackwell was invited to rookie minicamp on a tryout basis with the Pittsburgh Steelers.
+After going undrafted in the 2025 NFL draft, Blackwell was invited to rookie minicamp on a tryout basis with the Pittsburgh Steelers and Kansas City Chiefs.
 He was signed to the practice roster of the Calgary Stampeders of the Canadian Football League on June 18, 2025.
 He was promoted to the active roster on July 23, moved back to the practice roster on July 30, and promoted to the active roster again on August 8, 2025.

+On July 14, 2026, Blackwell was released by the Stampeders.